Anime Expo: History

 The first Anime Expo was held from July 3–6, 1992 at the Red Lion Hotel in San Jose, California.
 Many of its original staff came from Anime Con, an anime convention held in San Jose in 1991, and later absorbed by the SPJA in 1992.
 In 1994, Anime Expo made a strategic relocation to the Southern California area and all subsequent conventions have taken place there since.

 It currently holds the title of North America's largest anime convention, a title which it has consistently held every year except in 2003, in which its attendance was slightly edged out by the east coast anime convention Otakon.
 From 1,750 attendees in 1992, Anime Expo's size has increased to over 107,658 in 2017, making Anime Expo the largest anime and manga convention in North America.

 In March 2009, chief executive officer Trulee Karahashi, who had been a part of Anime Expo and SPJA in various capacities for 11 years, left the organization.
 In September, former Universal Studios executive Michael Lattanzio was later hired as the SPJA's new CEO.

 In January 2010, eight members of Anime Expo's upper management team (ConCom) publicly resigned because of disagreements over the organization's new direction set forth by Lattanzio.
 One significant point of contention was Lattanzio's decision to refocus and restructure the SPJA's marketing efforts, starting with the dismissal of a PR and marketing contractor that the organization had a close working relationship with since 2004.
 Additionally, two other personnel had already left for other reasons, leaving only the vice-chair and two others as returning members of the previous year's team.

 In September 2010, Lattanzio was released from his CEO position.

-In early 2012, Anime News Network reported that Anime Expo suffered a $1.2 million loss in 2010.
+In early 2012, Anime News Network reported that Anime Expo had suffered a $1.2 million loss in 2010.
 The 2011 convention saw a $100,000 profit and reduced the outstanding debt to $700,000.
 The article also stated that one of the creditors, IDG World Expo, will be taking over several aspects of the organization, with guest selection and programming remaining under SPJA control.
 Additionally, Takayuki Karahashi has been elected as chairman of the board of directors.